 The MAC address is probably the least understood piece of the offline tracking puzzle.
-Most users know a website can set a cookie, that an ad network can follow them across sites, but few realise their phone is constantly broadcasting a unique identifier to every Wi-Fi infrastructure in range — even when Wi-Fi is not connected to any network.
-Shopping centres, airports, hotel chains, public transport operators, and some cities deployed this offline tracking at scale between 2015 and 2022.
-The situation has improved since native MAC randomisation arrived on iOS and Android, but the topic remains poorly understood and the protections are partial.
+Most users know a website can set a cookie.
+They know an ad network can follow them across sites.
+But few know their phone keeps broadcasting a unique tag to every Wi-Fi setup in range.
+It does this even when Wi-Fi is not joined to any network.
+Shops, airports, hotel chains, transit operators, and some cities rolled out this offline tracking at scale between 2015 and 2022.
+Things have got better since native MAC randomisation came to iOS and Android.
+But the topic stays poorly grasped and the protections are partial.

-This guide explains precisely what a MAC address is, how it is used to track you, what native randomisation closes and does not close, how to manually spoof per OS if you want to go further, and the structural limits (other fingerprints) that mean MAC spoofing alone does not equal anonymity on public Wi-Fi.
+This guide explains what a MAC address is and how it is used to track you.
+It covers what native randomisation closes and does not close.
+It shows how to manually spoof per OS if you want to go further.
+And it lays out the built-in limits (other fingerprints).
+Those limits mean MAC spoofing alone does not equal anonymity on public Wi-Fi.

 What a MAC address is, and why it can be tracked

-Every network interface — the Wi-Fi chip in your phone, the Ethernet card in your PC, the Bluetooth chip, even some external USB Wi-Fi dongles — is identified by a unique MAC address.
-Standard format: 48 bits, expressed in hexadecimal separated by colons, for example D4:3B:04:9F:1A:2E.
-This address is assigned at manufacture by the Wi-Fi chipset maker (Broadcom, Qualcomm, Intel, MediaTek), and is intended to be globally unique so any device can be identified unambiguously on any network.
+Every network interface has a unique MAC address.
+That covers the Wi-Fi chip in your phone, the Ethernet card in your PC, the Bluetooth chip, and even some external USB Wi-Fi dongles.
+Standard format: 48 bits, written in hex split by colons, for example D4:3B:04:9F:1A:2E.
+The Wi-Fi chipset maker assigns this address at the factory (Broadcom, Qualcomm, Intel, MediaTek).
+It is meant to be globally unique, so any device can be spotted clearly on any network.

-Structure of the address — why it reveals the manufacturer.
-The first 24 bits (first 3 bytes) form the OUI (Organizationally Unique Identifier), assigned by the IEEE to each manufacturer.
+Structure of the address - why it reveals the maker.
+The first 24 bits (first 3 bytes) form the OUI (Organizationally Unique Identifier).
+The IEEE assigns this to each maker.
 Apple has several OUIs (D4:9A:20, A4:5E:60, etc.), Samsung has around a hundred, Intel likewise.
-The last 24 bits identify the individual interface within the manufacturer's allocation.
-Consequence: observing a MAC 04:DB:56:xx:xx:xx reveals an Apple device; 48:5D:36:xx:xx:xx reveals a Samsung.
-OUI databases are public — the IEEE publishes the official list, and sites like Wireshark OUI lookup search it online.
-This mapping lets Wi-Fi operators profile the population in range: '60% iPhones, 30% Samsung, 10% other'.
+The last 24 bits identify the single interface within the maker's allocation.
+So a MAC 04:DB:56:xx:xx:xx reveals an Apple device, and 48:5D:36:xx:xx:xx reveals a Samsung.
+OUI databases are public.
+The IEEE publishes the official list, and sites like Wireshark OUI lookup search it online.
+This map lets Wi-Fi operators profile the people in range: '60% iPhones, 30% Samsung, 10% other'.

 Broadcast in plaintext, continuously.
 The MAC address is broadcast in every Wi-Fi frame sent.
-More subtly: when your phone is not connected to any network but Wi-Fi is on, it regularly emits probe requests — broadcast packets asking 'Is HomeWifi around?
+There is a subtler case too.
+When your phone is not connected to any network but Wi-Fi is on, it regularly emits probe requests.
+These are broadcast packets asking 'Is HomeWifi around?
 Is OfficeWifi here?'.
-These requests contain your real MAC (unless randomised) and the SSIDs you have saved.
-A Wi-Fi infrastructure in range — airport access point, shopping centre antenna, urban sensor — can therefore identify you without you connecting to anything, simply by being within radio range.
+The requests contain your real MAC (unless randomised) and the SSIDs you have saved.
+A Wi-Fi setup in range - airport access point, shopping centre antenna, urban sensor - can therefore identify you without you connecting to anything.
+It just needs to be within radio range.
 This is documented in RFC 7042, which formalises MAC allocation and privacy considerations.

 Stable over time.
 Without randomisation, your MAC never changes.
 It is the same identifier over five years, across dozens of different networks, across thousands of interactions.
-An actor with access to logs from multiple Wi-Fi infrastructures (a retail chain, an urban sensor operator, an airport access point provider) can reconstruct your movement history with impressive precision.
-This is precisely what iOS 14+ and Android 10+ close with per-SSID randomisation.
+Some actors hold logs from many Wi-Fi setups (a retail chain, an urban sensor operator, an airport access point provider).
+They can rebuild your movement history with impressive precision.
+This is exactly what iOS 14+ and Android 10+ close with per-SSID randomisation.

 How public Wi-Fi and retailers use your MAC to track you

-MAC tracking is an industry in its own right, deployed at massive scale between 2014 and 2020, then partially disrupted by OS randomisation.
+MAC tracking is an industry in its own right.
+It was deployed at massive scale between 2014 and 2020, then partly disrupted by OS randomisation.
 Here is an overview of documented uses.

 In-store Wi-Fi analytics (offline analytics).
-Several companies (Euclid Analytics, RetailNext, Cisco Meraki with its CMX module, Cloud4Wi) offer retailers a solution that measures footfall, dwell time, and repeat visits via the MACs of smartphones in range.
-The principle: Wi-Fi access points capture probe requests in the background, log observed MACs, and calculate presence duration and return frequency.
-The customer does not need to connect to the store's Wi-Fi — simply having Wi-Fi enabled on a nearby phone is enough.
+Several companies (Euclid Analytics, RetailNext, Cisco Meraki with its CMX module, Cloud4Wi) sell retailers a solution that measures footfall, dwell time, and repeat visits.
+They use the MACs of smartphones in range.
+The principle is simple.
+Wi-Fi access points capture probe requests in the background, log the MACs seen, and work out presence duration and return frequency.
+The customer does not need to join the store's Wi-Fi.
+Just having Wi-Fi on a nearby phone is enough.
 Data is sold in aggregate form to retailers: 'how many visitors today, X% new, average dwell time Y minutes'.
 On non-randomised MACs (pre-2020), precision was near-individual.

 Flow optimisation at airports and stations.
-UK airports (Heathrow, Gatwick) and rail operators have used Wi-Fi counting solutions since around 2015 to measure queue times at security, terminal flows, and bottlenecks.
-The objective is legitimate (improving passenger experience); the method is intrusive if not anonymised.
-The ICO has issued guidance on the topic, requiring aggregation and non-retention of individual MACs — compliance has been uneven.
+UK airports (Heathrow, Gatwick) and rail operators have used Wi-Fi counting solutions since around 2015.
+They measure queue times at security, terminal flows, and bottlenecks.
+The goal is legitimate (improving passenger experience).
+The method is intrusive if not anonymised.
+The ICO has issued guidance on the topic.
+It requires aggregation and non-retention of individual MACs, but compliance has been uneven.

 Hotel chains and longitudinal profiling.
-Managed Wi-Fi solutions (Cisco Meraki, Aruba, Ruckus) include by default a module that logs the MACs of guests connected across all properties in a chain.
-Consequence: a guest who stays at two different Marriott properties in six months is cross-referenced via their MAC, and a stay profile is reconstructed (durations, room types, services used).
+Managed Wi-Fi solutions (Cisco Meraki, Aruba, Ruckus) include a module by default.
+It logs the MACs of guests connected across all properties in a chain.
+So a guest who stays at two different Marriott properties in six months is cross-referenced via their MAC.
+A stay profile is then rebuilt (durations, room types, services used).
 Data is sold to third-party marketing providers or used internally for personalisation.
-On per-SSID randomised MAC (iOS 14+/Android 10+), the correlation is broken — you present a different MAC on each SSID (potentially different per property).
+On per-SSID randomised MAC (iOS 14+/Android 10+), the link is broken.
+You present a different MAC on each SSID (potentially different per property).

 Urban sensors.
-Several cities (London as early as 2013 with Renew Plc's Wi-Fi bins — media scandal, programme shut down; plus various Asian and European cities since) have deployed Wi-Fi sensors in street furniture to measure pedestrian flows.
-The industry defends the use for urban planning (measuring where people walk); privacy advocates contest it on proportionality grounds.
-In the UK, the ICO has confirmed that such devices are subject to UK GDPR and that immediate MAC aggregation is mandatory.
+Several cities have deployed Wi-Fi sensors in street furniture to measure pedestrian flows.
+London did so as early as 2013 with Renew Plc's Wi-Fi bins - a media scandal that shut the programme down.
+Various Asian and European cities have followed since.
+The industry defends the use for urban planning (measuring where people walk).
+Privacy advocates contest it on proportionality grounds.
+In the UK, the ICO has confirmed that such devices fall under UK GDPR and that immediate MAC aggregation is mandatory.

 Captive portals with email collection.
-Beyond passive tracking, many public Wi-Fi networks ask for an email address or phone number in exchange for access — data that is then cross-referenced with your MAC at connection time, allowing the operator to turn an anonymous technical identifier (MAC) into a personal identifier tied to an email.
+Beyond passive tracking, many public Wi-Fi networks ask for an email address or phone number in exchange for access.
+That data is then cross-referenced with your MAC at connection time.
+This lets the operator turn an anonymous technical identifier (MAC) into a personal identifier tied to an email.
 Most fast-food chains, many hotels, and some airports use this model.

 Native MAC randomisation - iOS 14+, Android 10+, Windows 10+

 iOS 14+ (September 2020).
-Apple introduced the 'Private Wi-Fi Address' feature by default on iOS 14, extended to iPadOS and watchOS.
-The principle: for each SSID the device connects to, iOS generates a distinct MAC, persistent for that SSID.
-Consequence: at home you present 02:AB:CD:11:22:33; at the coffee shop, 02:EF:01:55:66:77; at the airport, yet another.
-An operator who only has access to one infrastructure can no longer cross-reference your visits across their different locations. iOS 16 (2022) added automatic 24h rotation on some networks, which also breaks correlation between visits to the same SSID.
+Apple turned on the 'Private Wi-Fi Address' feature by default on iOS 14, then extended it to iPadOS and watchOS.
+The principle is simple.
+For each SSID the device connects to, iOS generates a distinct MAC, and it stays the same for that SSID.
+So at home you present 02:AB:CD:11:22:33; at the coffee shop, 02:EF:01:55:66:77; at the airport, yet another.
+An operator who only has one setup can no longer link your visits across their different locations. iOS 16 (2022) added automatic 24h rotation on some networks.
+This also breaks the link between visits to the same SSID.
 Settings: Wi-Fi → network info (i) → Private Wi-Fi Address → On.

 Android 10+ (September 2019).
-Google introduced per-SSID MAC randomisation by default on Android 10, with a distinct MAC per SSID.
-Implementation varies by device manufacturer — Samsung, Pixel, Xiaomi, and OnePlus generally comply with the spec; some entry-level manufacturers had initial bugs.
+Google turned on per-SSID MAC randomisation by default on Android 10, with a distinct MAC per SSID.
+The implementation varies by device maker.
+Samsung, Pixel, Xiaomi, and OnePlus generally follow the spec.
+Some entry-level makers had early bugs.
 Settings: Wi-Fi → current network → Details → Randomised MAC / Phone MAC (depending on ROM).
-Android 12+ offers an explicit periodic rotation option.
+Android 12+ offers a clear periodic rotation option.

 Windows 10 build 1703+ and Windows 11.
 Microsoft added optional MAC randomisation from 2017 onwards.
 Activation: Settings → Network & Internet → Wi-Fi → Random hardware addresses → On.
-Disabled by default on Windows 10, it must be enabled manually.
-On Windows 11, the option is more often enabled by default depending on the build.
-Important: randomisation can be configured per SSID (On for this network / Off / Change daily).
+It is off by default on Windows 10, so you must turn it on by hand.
+On Windows 11, the option is more often on by default, depending on the build.
+Important: randomisation can be set per SSID (On for this network / Off / Change daily).

 Known limits of native randomisation.
-First, the MAC stays constant per SSID unless explicit rotation is set — so your second visit to the same coffee shop can still be correlated with your first (unless Apple 24h or Windows 'change daily' is active).
-Second, probe requests can leak on some older or buggy OS versions — researchers showed in 2020–2022 that certain models continued emitting the real MAC in the background in specific edge cases.
-Third, other fingerprints (Wi-Fi Information Elements, probe timing, manufacturer model visible via OUI) can identify the device beyond the MAC.
-To push protection further, turning Wi-Fi off when not in use remains the simplest measure — no probe emitted, no tracking possible.
+First, the MAC stays constant per SSID unless explicit rotation is set.
+So your second visit to the same coffee shop can still be linked to your first (unless Apple 24h or Windows 'change daily' is active).
+Second, probe requests can leak on some older or buggy OS versions.
+Researchers showed in 2020–2022 that certain models kept emitting the real MAC in the background in specific edge cases.
+Third, other fingerprints can identify the device beyond the MAC.
+These include Wi-Fi Information Elements, probe timing, and the manufacturer model visible via OUI.
+To go further, turning Wi-Fi off when not in use remains the simplest step - no probe emitted, no tracking possible.

 Manual spoofing - how to change your MAC per OS

 If native randomisation is not enough (old OS version, specific need, deliberate OPSEC), here are the commands per OS.
-Note: on a recent, up-to-date device, native randomisation is generally more practical and sufficient.
+Note: on a recent, up-to-date device, native randomisation is usually easier and enough.

 macOS - temporary until reboot.